-Amazon, Alphabet, Apple, Square, Facebook & Tesla technical Elliott Wave analysis [Video]
+Amazon, Alphabet, Apple, Square, Facebook & Tesla technical Elliott wave analysis [Video]

 Tesla (TSLA), Amazon (AMZN), Apple (AAPL), Alphabet (GOOGL), Facebook (FB) & Square (SQ) Technical Analysis Elliott Wave Forecast & Day Trading.

-US Stocks Technical Analysis Elliott Wave Forecast overview: Most stocks are starting Intermediate Wave (4) and we have starting shorting stocks.
+Stocks Elliott Wave Analysis overview: Most stocks are in the final leg of Intermediate Wave (4).

 Elliott Wave Analysis Wave Count: